ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S18/costallocation3_slides.md

 `{I: 8.11188811188811, T: 4.47552447552448}`

+### This approach is massively scalable

 - This approach scales until google starts charging you!
 And after that until you run out of cash :)
 - If we really wanted to have fun we could load weights and costs from a spreadsheet and do the calculation with matrix notation for hundreds of departments.
+- Whatever the practice at a company, not knowing the reciprocal allocation is unwise.

 ### add an equation to illustrate: